Extreme Event Aware ($\eta$-) Learning: Introduction

-As an example of the set-up, consider $X$ as the vector that parameterize the initial condition of the one-dimensional nonlinear dispersive wave turbulence equation introduced in \cite{majda1997one} through the Karhunen-Loève expansion \cite{pickering2022discovering}, $u$ as the real part of the solution to the equation, and $g$ as the supremum norm, $\|\cdot\|_\infty$.
-Here, evaluating $y$ consists of numerically solving the equation to get $u$ with high fidelity.
-When $g$ takes on a large value, the corresponding $u$ is naturally considered as an extreme wave.
+As an example, consider the one-dimensional nonlinear dispersive wave turbulence equation introduced in \cite{majda1997one}.
+The input \(X\) may parameterize the initial condition through a Karhunen-Loève expansion \cite{pickering2022discovering}, the state \(u\) may be the real part of the corresponding solution, and the observable \(g\) may be the supremum norm \(g(\bfu)=\|\bfu\|_\infty\).
+In this case, evaluating \(y=g\circ u\) requires solving the governing equation with high fidelity, and large values of \(g\) naturally correspond to extreme wave events.

-Mathematically, the mapping $y$ models how the output $Y$ reacts in response to the input $X$ through the interested dynamical relationship.
-As the focus of this work lies in extreme events, we suppose that there exists an `extreme set', $E \in \Bc(\Xc)$, and a threshold, $t_* \in \Yc$, such that
+Mathematically, the mapping $y$ models how the output $Y$ reacts in response to the input $X$ through the system of interest.
+As the focus of this work lies in extreme events, we suppose that there exists an extreme set, $E \in \Bc(\Xc)$, and a threshold, $t_* \in \Yc$, such that

 where $\delta$, interpreted as a small quantity, denotes the maximal probability of $X$ falling into the extreme set $E$.